Washington College (California): History

 Washington College was founded in 1871 on a small hummock donated by E.L.
 Beard, located across from the C.P.R.R.
 Washington Corners depot, by the people of Washington Township as a scientific and industrial school.
 The founders were local landowners, educators and farmers, including W.F.
 Lynch, Albert Lyser, William Horner, Origin Mowry, H. Curtner, S.I.
 Marston, H. Crowell, and M.W.
 Dixon.
 The first building cost $30,000.
-It opened July 1872 with the Reverend Silas Sykes Harmon and his wife as teachers.
+It opened in July 1872 with the Reverend Silas Sykes Harmon and his wife as teachers.
 Two of their daughters later taught there; Rev. Harmon later started a school in Berkeley.
 It was coeducational and nonsectarian; according to its catalog, "The idea is that young women should enjoy equal intellectual advantages with young men, and that they should be educated together."
 Courses were given in bookkeeping, calligraphy, commercial letter writing, Latin, Greek, and advanced English.
 By its third year of operation, it had an enrollment of 130 students from all over the state, only some of whom lived on campus in an impressive dorm, women on the first floor and men on the second, with a gymnasium for group exercise.
 The Daily Alta California on August 13, 1875, reported another year of college overflow, necessitating the procurement of entire houses from the village to house the overflow students, and called for the construction of new campus buildings for housing.
 Washington College continued as a nonsectarian coeducational academy for eleven years until 1883.

 One of the founders, and the owner of the land, was Henry Curtner, a local landowner and merchant.
 In August 1883, under a lease agreement with Curtner, the college opened as an institution of higher education under the auspices of the Disciples of Christ, with J. Durham, Mr. Pollard, and J. H. McCollough as early leaders.
 The San Francisco Bulletin, on May 27, 1886, described the curriculum as including "preparatory, scientific, classical and commercial courses."
-By the 1890s it offered classical, scientific, Biblical, and artistic courses both at college level and in preparation for university entry.
+By the 1890s, it offered classical, scientific, Biblical, and artistic courses both at college level and in preparation for university entry.
 Its college-level courses were the first offered in Alameda County.
 Enrollment began to drop after public schools opened in California in the 1890s.
 The college closed when President J. C. Keith retired in 1894.

-Washington College was described in the 1939 Federal Writers Project Guide to California as "one of the State's pioneers in industrial education".
+Washington College was described in the 1939 Federal Writers' Project Guide to California as "one of the State's pioneers in industrial education".